 To use, put six drops into a bowl with some very hot water and lean over the bowl with a towel over your head to keep the steam contained.
 Breathe deeply for about five minutes to reduce congestion.

-Immune System Booster: Massage a few drops into the balls of your feet daily to boost your immune system.
+Immune System Booster: Massage a few drops diluted in a carrier oil into the balls of your feet daily to boost your immune system.
 You can also diffuse it throughout your home or in your bedroom at night.
 This is especially good to do during cold and flu season.

-Reduce Swelling from Insect Bites: To reduce swelling, place a few drops on the bite several times a day until the discomfort is gone.
+Reduce Swelling from Insect Bites: To reduce swelling, place a few drops diluted in jojoba oil on the bite several times a day until the discomfort is gone.